 Protective gear for medical workers begins to run low again

-A national nursing union is concerned that gear has to be reused.
-A doctors association warns that physicians' offices are closed because they cannot get masks and other supplies.
-And Democratic members of Congress are pushing the Trump administration to devise a national strategy to acquire and distribute...
+A national nursing union shared their concerns that gear has to be reused.
+A doctors association warned that physicians’ offices are closed because they cannot get masks and other supplies.
+And Democratic members of Congress are pushing the Trump administration to devise a national strategy to acquire and distri...

 For access to this article please sign in or subscribe.